Back to overview

 Traditional food

-After this impressive tour, we were invited to a small, traditional restaurant that had prepared a special lunch especially for us.
-The restaurant was beautiful - rustic, cozy and decorated with great attention to detail.
-It was an old barn that was reminiscent of a classic tea garden, where time seems to pass more slowly.
-The meal consisted of a series of artfully prepared small dishes that reflected the traditional Japanese style of eating.
-Each dish was a small work of art: from pickled vegetables to tofu and hearty soups.
-During the meal, we spoke with our hosts about the local culture, the influence of tea cultivation on the region and the challenges of organic farming.
+The meal consisted of a series of artfully prepared small dishes reflecting the traditional Japanese dining style.
+Each dish was a small work of art: from pickled vegetables to tofu to hearty soups.
+During the meal, we talked with our hosts about the local culture, the influence of tea cultivation on the region, and the challenges of Organic farming.
 The hospitality was impressive.

-visit to the museum
+Visit to the museum

 Vom Irrtum zum Einfall